Managed Mysql specifics

 ┼──────────────────────────────────┼───────────────┼──────────────────────────────────────────────────────┼

-You can also update the settings of your database service with the following command:
+You can also update the settings of your database service:

 exo dbaas update --zone de-fra-1 target-mysql-service-name --mysql-settings '{"max_allowed_packet":1073741824}'